Join the HeatSmart Campaign!

 How do rebates and tax credits work in New York State?

 Under the New York State Clean Heat Program a rebate for a typical whole house system ranges from $500 to $7,500 and will depend on your custom installation.
 The heat pump system must be installed by a qualified participating contractor.

-Starting in 2023, the new federal Inflation Reduction Act includes tax credits for both air-source and ground-source heat pumps.
+The new federal Inflation Reduction Act includes tax credits for both air-source and ground-source heat pumps.
 Check with a tax consultant to learn if you will qualify.